Associate Degree Nursing Program

 - HESI A2 Exam: Reading =79%, Math =75%, & Grammar =75%

-- BIOL 2402 must be completed before starting RNSG courses. *Students with less than 15 semester credit hours should take PSYC 1300; others should take PSYC 2301.
+- BIOL 2402, BIOL 2420, and PSYC 2314 must be completed before starting RNSG courses. *Students with less than 15 semester credit hours should take PSYC 1300; others should take PSYC 2301.
 The rest of the general education courses must be taken prior to, or concurrently during the semester in which they are scheduled in the curriculum.

 - Admission Testing: TSI and HESI A2